Silver Line (K-Rail)

-The Silver Line is a proposed semi high speed line in India that would connect Thiruvananthapuram, the capital city, and Kasaragod, in Kerala state.
-It will have an operating speed of 200 km/h, Maximum Design Speed: 220 km/h, structures designed for 250 km/h allowing trains to cover the 532 km distance in less than four hours, compared to the present 10 to 12 hours it takes to traverse this distance.
-Thiruvananthapuram, Kollam, Chengannur, Kottayam, Kochi, Thrissur, Tirur, Kozhikode, Kannur, and Kasaragod will be the stations in this corridor.
+The Silver Line, also known as K-Rail, was a proposed semi-high-speed rail corridor in Kerala, India, intended to connect Thiruvananthapuram and Kasaragod.
+The proposed corridor was planned to cover approximately 530 km with an operating speed of 200 km/h, a maximum design speed of 220 km/h, and structures designed for 250 km/h.
+The project aimed to reduce travel time between Thiruvananthapuram and Kasaragod to under four hours, compared with the existing rail journey time of around 10 to 12 hours.

+The proposed stations included Thiruvananthapuram, Kollam, Chengannur, Kottayam, Kochi, Thrissur, Tirur, Kozhikode, Kannur, and Kasaragod.
+The project later stalled amid public opposition, technical objections, and delays in receiving approval from the central government.
+In January 2026, the Government of Kerala gave in-principle approval to a Thiruvananthapuram–Kasaragod Regional Rapid Transit System proposal, which was reported as an alternative to the stalled Silver Line project.
 The project is temporarily halted by the state government till the Central government approval.

 The Detailed Project Report of the project is being prepared by K-Rail (Kerala Rail Development Corporation Limited), a joint venture company between Ministry Of Railways and Government of Kerala.

 The railway line aims to ease transport congestion between the northern and southern regions of the state, whilst also improving travel times and mitigate climate change.
 The project includes a roll-on/roll-off (RORO) train service that conveys road vehicles, and enhanced feeder public transport services from stations.
 In November 2022, the Kerala government recalled the revenue officials, who were deployed to conduct a social impact assessment study for land acquisition due to massive protests.